 It normally takes three to four months for the swelling to settle down.
-Continue to put ice on your knee and have your knee elevated for 20 minute periods throughout the day by lying down, especially after exercising and long walks.
-Although the swelling does limit your knee bending, it is detrimental to your knee to wait until the swelling has gone away before you start pushing your knee to bend, as the scar tissue in your knee will have developed by that time, causing a permanent restriction in knee bending.
+Continue to put ice on your hip and have your leg elevated for 20 minute periods throughout the day by lying down, especially after exercising and long walks.